 Deep Creek National Park camping

 There are some great campgrounds in the national park to stay for a weekend.
 The bush camping is basic with just a drop toilet, but it offers a great chance to switch off and enjoy the wildlife around you.
 There’s always some friendly kangaroos around the campsites!
+But remember to leave no trace, read some of my responsible camping tips here.

 Here’s a look at the Deep Creek National Park campgrounds.